-Hunter Water is a state-owned corporation that provides safe, reliable and efficient water and wastewater services to over half a million people in the Lower Hunter region.
+Hunter Water is a state-owned corporation that provides safe, reliable and efficient water and wastewater services to around 600,000 people in the Lower Hunter region.
 We also manage the trunk stormwater channels in the Newcastle, Lake Macquarie and Cessnock local government areas.
 We are governed by the State Owned Corporations Act 1989 and the Hunter Water Act 1991.
 The NSW Government regulates Hunter Water's operations through a number of regulatory bodies and instruments.